AP Explains: What happens when the government shuts down

 The air traffic control system, food inspection, Medicare, veterans’ health care and many other essential government programs would run as usual.
 The Social Security Administration would not only send out benefits but would continue to take applications - though replacements for lost Social Security cards would have to wait.
 The Postal Service, which is self-funded, would keep delivering the mail.
 The Federal Emergency Management Agency could continue to respond to last year’s spate of disaster.

 The Washington Monument would be closed, as would museums along the National Mall.
-National parks would be closed to visitors and campers.
+In the past, national parks have been closed to visitors and campers, but the Interior Department says it is trying to make parks as accessible as possible despite bare bones staffing level, and is “prioritizing access to the most accessible and most iconic areas of parks and public lands.”

 DO FEDERAL WORKERS GET PAID?